 How to Check Your Child’s Temperature Rectally

-A rectal temperature is the gold standard of young infants, especially those under three months old.
+According to the American Academy of Pediatrics, a rectal temperature is the gold standard for assessing temperatures in young infants, especially those under three months old.
 It is safe, easy, and the most accurate method of checking a temperature.
 However, as a pediatric nurse I find that parents are often very fearful of using this method.

 Many parents are afraid they will hurt their child, and online sources only serve to make this fear worse.
 You will often read that checking a temperature rectally can do tissue damage.
 This is completely untrue.
-Is it possible to harm your child with a rectal thermometer?
-Yeah, sure.
-Just like it is possible to hurt them with a baseball bat.
-Or, you could use that same baseball bat to just play ball with them.
+Is it possible to hurt your baby with a rectal thermometer?
+Yes, but ONLY if done incorrectly.
+Taking a child’s temperature rectally, is quick and easy.
+Read below to learn how to use this method safely.

 At a minimum, parents fear they will make their child uncomfortable by checking their temperature rectally.
 Since you will be using this method primarily on infants, this fear is also unfounded.
 You will definitely not be making them emotionally uncomfortable.
 These are kids who still pee on people and try to eat their own poop.
 They know no modesty.
 The probe itself isn’t uncomfortable either if used correctly.
 Most babies won’t even notice you are checking their temperature because they are used to you wiping them.